 Juliet Feibel, Executive Director

-A native of St. Louis, Missouri, Juliet Feibel has worked across the fields of nonprofit management, membership organizations, the arts, and higher education.
-She has served as Director of Education for the Ann Arbor Arts Center, as Associate Director of Imagining America, a national arts and humanities project, as a social media consultant to the Museum of Russian Icons, and worked for non-governmental organizations in Vietnam and Thailand.
-She holds a BA in English and Art History from Northwestern University, a PhD in English Literature from the University of Michigan, and studied theatre and art at Interlochen.
-She lives in Worcester with her husband Ken MacLean, an anthropologist at Clark University, and her two children.
+A native of St. Louis, Missouri, Juliet Feibel has worked across nonprofit management, membership organizations, the arts, and higher education.
+Leading ArtsWorcester since 2011, she previously served as Director of Education for the Ann Arbor Art Center and as Associate Director of Imagining America, a national arts and humanities project, and worked for non-governmental organizations in Vietnam and Thailand.
+She holds a BA in English and Art History from Northwestern University, a PhD in English Literature from the University of Michigan, and studied theater and art at Interlochen.
+She lives in Worcester with her husband Ken MacLean, an anthropologist at Clark University, and her two teen-aged children.

 Tim Johnson is a freelance preparator, providing art installation services to museums, galleries and individuals in New England.
 In addition to ArtsWorcester, he regularly installs exhibitions at the Cantor Art Gallery at the College of the Holy Cross and the Clark Art Institute.

 A graduate of North High and part of El Salón, Angel is a Visual and Performing Arts Major at Worcester State University, and remains active in their theatrical productions.
 Angel brings additional experience as a Peer Leader for the H.O.P.E Coalition, a youth-adult partnership to reduce youth violence and substance use, and as a mentor in the Office of Multicultural Affairs at WSU, which focuses on the success of first-generation, low-income, and ALANA college students.
 He is the recipient of a Hispanics Achieving and Celebrating Excellence (HACE) Award from QCC.